MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 ## Use the or function

 Sometimes your workflow needs to take an action if the value of an item is valueA **or** valueB.
 For example, you may be tracking the status of tasks in a spreadsheet table.
-The table has a column named *Status*.
-The possible values in the *Status* column are:
+Assume that the table has a column named *Status* and the possible values in the *Status* column are:

 - **completed**
 - **blocked**